Illinois Workers’ Compensation Legal Advice FAQs

-An odd lot on a total disability case is when an injured worker has been unsuccessful in finding work even after a diligent effort has been made, or because of their age, condition, training, education and experience, he is unfit to perform any but the most menial tasks for which no stable employment market exists.
-If the injured worker is able to show either of the two, the burden shifts to the employer to prove that a stable employment market does exists and regular and continuous work is available.
+An odd lot on a total disability case is when an injured worker has been unsuccessful in finding work even after a diligent effort has been made, or because of their age, condition, training, education, and experience, he is unfit to perform any but the most menial tasks for which no stable employment market exists.
+If the injured worker is able to show either of the two, the burden shifts to the employer to prove that a stable employment market does exist and regular and continuous work is available.

 Obviously, a Permanent Total Disability case is a complicated and difficult subject with too many hidden dangers and pitfalls.
 An experienced workers’ compensation attorney is prepared to skillfully challenge the arguments the insurance company will try to use to deny your claim.

 If an injured worker is unable to perform the same duties that they were able to prior to the injury then the Act requires an employer to pay for vocational rehabilitation training.
 Additionally, during the time of re-training, the employer is required to pay “maintenance benefits” which are calculated at the same two-thirds of the average weekly wage, essentially the same amount as the rate of the TTD benefits.
 Maintenance benefits are to be paid the entire time the injured worker is undergoing vocational rehabilitation training.